Git-Mastery: Lessons

 done!

-A revert can result in a conflict, if the new changes done to reverse the previous commit conflict with the changes done in other more recent commits.
-Then, you need to resolve the conflict before the revert operation can proceed.
+A revert can result in a conflict if the new changes that reverse the previous commit conflict with later changes.
+You then need to resolve the conflict before the revert operation can proceed.
 Conflict resolution is covered in a later topic.

 EXERCISE: sensors-revert